christophery/pushy/README.md

 0.9.1

-- Added scroll bar support to the menu.
+- Added support for more menu items (with scroll bar).
 - Added the .push CSS class.
-This adds pushy support to additional HTML elements outside of the container DIV.
+This adds pushy support to additional HTML elements outside of the container div.
+- Fixed menu transition.
 - Tested in iOS 7.
 - Updated the demo file.